-Welcome to the next instalment of The Grand Adventure, part of a series of Travel Spot posts that detail my trip to America in January/February 2017.
-The Grand Adventure is the week-long drive I made from Phoenix to San Francisco via the Joshua Tree National Park and Los Angeles, a total of 1,2000 miles.
+Welcome to the next instalment of The Grand Adventure, part of a series of Travel Spot posts that form part of a larger trip to America that I took in January/February 2017.
+The Grand Adventure itself is the week-long drive I made from Phoenix to San Francisco via the Joshua Tree National Park and Los Angeles, a total of 1,2000 miles.

 The fact that I spent any time at all in Los Angeles was all down to a chance encounter with Lee Gaze, owner of Silhouette, shortly before the trip.
 I’d originally planned to skip Los Angeles, and just go straight onto my drive along the coast.
 However, Lee was horrified when I told him, insisting that I had to have at least one day in the city.
 He was so persuasive that I relented, replanning my trip so that I would spend Monday in Los Angeles before carrying on with my drive.